 Arranging APA References

 To arrange your APA list, go through your preliminary bibliography or reference list.
 Delete sources you did not use in your paper.
 Alphabetize your APA references by using the letter by letter method.
-Alphabetize by author’s last name and use initials for first names.
+Sort by the author’s last name and use initials for first names.

 Follow these steps to finalize your references:

-- Check each source citation against the original publication for accuracy.
+- Match each source citation against the original publication for accuracy.

-- Check the spelling of author names, titles and publication information.
+- Verify the spelling of author names, titles and publication information.

 - Check the dates of publication, especially if you have multiple works by the same author.

-- Check in-text citations against reference source citations.
+- Ensure in-text citations match up with reference source citations.

 Your reference list will follow the same formatting as the rest of your APA paper.